 - It's a good idea to close the Playmaker Editor before updating.

-- In the Unity 5.x import window you might see warning icons next to folders.
+- You might see warning icons next to folders.
 These are okay to ignore.

 - Sometimes Unity fails to rebuild assemblies after import.
 If you get errors please try restarting Unity.